-characterized by the Company is

-transparency, expected to be

-accountability and independent of

-fairness.
-He shall Management and free

-exercise leadership, from any business or

-prudence and integrity other relationship which

-in directing the could, or could

-Company towards reasonably be perceived

-sustained progress. to, materially interfere

-with his exercise of
+The CG Manual emphasizes that а director's office is one of trust and confidence. director should. therefore, act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
+He shall leadership, exercise prudence and integrity directing the Company towards sustained progress.

-The CG Manual also sets independent judgment

-out the following duties in carrying out his

-and responsibilities of a responsibilities as a
+The CG Manual also sets out the following duties and responsibilities of a director:

-director: director.

-1. To conduct fair And while his absence

-business will not affect the

-transactions with quorum requirement for

-the Company, fully meetings, ar

-disclose to the Board independent director is

-any interest he may enjoined by the CO

-Manual to always attend

-have in any matter Board meetings to

-or transaction to be promote transparency.

-acted upon by the

-Board and recuse

-himself in the

-Board's decision-

-making process with

-respect thereto and,

-in general, ensure

-that personal

-interest does not

-cause actual or

-potential conflict of

-interest with, or bias

-against, the interest

-of the Company or

-does not prejudice

-Board decisions.

-A director who has

-a continuing

-material conflict of

-interest is required

-to seriously

-consider resigning

-from his position.
-A

-conflict of interest
+1. To conduct fair business with transactions the Company, fully disclose to the Board any interest he may have in any matter or transaction to be acted upon by the Board and recuse himself in the Board's decisionmaking process with respect thereto and, in general, ensure that personal interest does not actual cause potential conflict of interest with, or bias against, the interest of the Company or does not prejudice Board decisions.